bastianspirek/bartender/readme.md

 ## Installation

-Use node package manager to install the repo:
+Use git clone and then node package manager to install the dependencies:

 ```bash
 git clone https://github.com/bastianspirek/bartender.git